 Our morning sessions fill the school with beautiful singing that uplifts all who hear it.
 The difference made to the quality of the children’s singing, self-esteem and confidence is immeasurable.
 The programme has had a brilliant impact on the quality of work from the pupils, in all subjects – not only in music and church life.

 Another message of thanks from a Catholic parent enjoying the post-lockdown singing sessions via the Royal Philharmonic Society Award-winning innovation of the Diocese of Leeds Schools Singing Programme’s YouTube Channel said:

-I can’t thank you enough for the engagement and creativity and wonderful singing of your virtual singing lessons.
+I can’t thank you enough for the engagement and creativity of your virtual singing lessons.
 I have passed on your links to all I know in education.
-I so SO wish my children could access daily singing lessons in school.
-It has been so good for confidence and diction and fun for the two nine year olds I’m helping to home educate.
+I so, SO wish my children could access daily singing lessons in school.
+It has been so good for confidence and diction and fun for the two nine-year-olds I’m helping to home-educate.